irebernardidev/Wine-Time-MP1/README.md

 The selected imagery has been sourced and created from various sites such as Freepik, Adobe, Canva.

 ## Features

+---

+### Design Features
 Each page within the site has a consistent and responsive navigation system.
 The details of features on the site are detailed below.

 The Header is across the top of the page.
 It is not static as this would cover too much of the screen.
 The navigation bar is only used for screen sizes larger than 1200px.
 It is then replaced by a hamburger menu.
 The Navigation Bar collapses into a Hamburger Menu that, when clicked or tapped, opens a sidebar which shows the navigation options.
 The Footer stays at the bottom of the screen at all times, on all screen sizes.
 Each social media link opens in a new tab.
+Each page on the website has a consistent design and layout, ensuring ease of use and a seamless user experience.

 The website includes the following features:
 - Easy navigation system